Dallas Lee Braden

 A shoulder injury caused Braden to miss the first three months of 2006.
 He returned to go 4-0 with a 4.10 ERA between three stops.
 To get some more action in, he pitched winter ball and had a 3-1, 1.34 record for the Indios de Mayaguez.
 Had he qualified, he would have been second in the Puerto Rican Winter League in ERA behind only Bruce Chen.

-He spent all of 2009 in the majors.
+Dallas bounced between the minors and majors again in 2008.
+Overall, he was 3-1 with a 2.36 ERA for Sacramento and 5-4 with a 4.14 ERA in the majors.
+His 7 pick-offs tied for third in the 2008 AL. He then spent all of 2009 in the majors.
 He started on Opening Day and lost to the Los Angeles Angels.
 He was 8-9 with a 3.89 ERA in 2009 before his season ended a month early due to a rash that damaged his foot.
-He had just 1.7 walks per 9 innings, the fourth-best rate in the 2009 AL.
+He issued just 1.7 walks per 9 innings, the fourth-best rate in the 2009 AL.

-It was presumed for all of several weeks in 2010 that he might become best known for a simmering feud with Alex Rodriguez over the latter's crossing the pitcher's mound to return to first after a foul ball.
+It was presumed for all of several weeks in 2010 that he might become best known for a simmering feud with Alex Rodriguez over the latter's crossing the pitcher's mound to return to first base after a foul ball.
 Braden said that Rodriguez had broken an unwritten rule by stepping over the mound, while A-Rod replied that nobody knew of such a rule, and that Braden was only seeking his 15 minutes of fame by raising the matter.
-Then, on Mother's Day on May 9, with his grandmother in the stands, he tossed the 19th perfect game in Major League history, beating the Tampa Bay Rays 4-0; the Rays had the majors' best record and best offense coming into the game, making the achievement even more impressive, and reminding observers of the only other perfect game in Athletics history, tossed by a young Catfish Hunter on May 8, 1968.
+Then, on Mother's Day on May 9th, with his grandmother in the stands, he tossed the 19th perfect game in Major League history, beating the Tampa Bay Rays 4-0; the Rays had the majors' best record and best offense coming into the game, making the achievement even more impressive, and reminding observers of the only other perfect game in Athletics history, tossed by a young Catfish Hunter on May 8, 1968.
 Braden finished the season with a record of 11-14 with a solid 3.50 ERA in 30 starts, but was overshadowed by the development of other young A's starters, particularly Trevor Cahill and Gio Gonzalez.
 His 2 shutouts tied for the American League lead.
+His perfect game was followed less than a month later by that tossed by Roy Halladay on May 29th, making it the first year since 1880 in which there were two perfect games in the majors.
+Less than a week later, on June 2nd, Armando Galarraga made a bid to make it three, but was deprived of a perfecto when umpire Jim Joyce blew an out call on what would have been the game's 27th and final out.
+Those two events overshadowed Braden's gem, which quickly became a footnote.

-Dallas started the 2011 season well, putting up a 1-1 record and an ERA of 3.00 over his first three starts, but left the game of April 16 with shoulder stiffness.
+Dallas started the 2011 season well, putting up a 1-1 record and an ERA of 3.00 over his first three starts, but left the game of April 16th with shoulder stiffness.
 He did not return to the rotation, and indeed, two days after the first anniversary of his historic game, the A's announced that he would undergo surgery to repair a torn capsule in his left shoulder, taking him out for the season.
-The recovery rate from such surgery is not encouraging however.
-The surgery was to be performed by Dr. David Altchek, the New York Mets' medical director.
+The recovery rate from such surgery was not encouraging however; it was performed by Dr. David Altchek, the New York Mets' medical director, but Braden was unable to come back.
+He had to have follow-up surgery and never returned to the mound at any level.
+When he announced his retirement in January of 2014, he said of his pitching shoulder: "There is nothing left in there, it's just a shredded mess."
+There was no point attempting another surgery, but was quite philosophical about the outcome: "That's OK, I understood the odds I was facing.
+You have to face your mortality one day, and I have been so blessed in this game.
+If I take 10 minutes to be hacked off about it, it would be nine minutes too long.
+You can't ask for more than I've been given, coming where my grandmother and I are coming from."

 - AL Shutouts Leader (2010)